 If you have a Dremel rotary tool, we recommend the Dremel Multi Chuck.
-This allows you to change drill bit sizes easily.
+This allows you to change drill bit sizes quickly and easily.

-Tip: The following three crucial elements when drilling will prevent the diamond grit wearing off or burning away, will prevent the drill bit from snapping (too much pressure applied), prevent your material from cracking, and extend the life of your drill bits.
+Tip: The following three crucial elements when drilling will prevent the diamond grit from wearing off too quickly or burning away, will prevent the drill bit from snapping (from too much pressure applied), prevent your material from cracking, and extend the life of your drill bits.

 - Use with plenty of cold water (if drilling in a container, change the water when it turns cloudy)

-- Use at low pressure, let the drill do the work
+- Use at low pressure, let the weight of the rotary tool do the work

 In order to get the best from our diamond tipped drill bits, please ensure you read through the Tutorials section on our blog before attempting to use our drills for the first time.
 Here you will find tips and video footage on how to drill glass, how to drill gemstones, how to drill bottles, how to drill pebbles and how to drill sea glass.
 There are also helpful hints on the correct speeds and pressure to be used.

 You might also like to read our article: 12 Things You Should Know about Diamond Drill Bits